richardlaugesen/richardlaugesen/_posts/2020-01-21-more-wasps.md

 layout: post
 title: More wasps in Canberra
 description: New suburb and new (friendly) wasps
-excerpt: They are solatary rather than social and the mum helps out in the garden by catching and feeding spiders and catalipilers to her babies.
+excerpt: They are solitary rather than social and the mum helps out in the garden by catching and feeding spiders and catalipilers to her babies.
 image:
-  thumb: marvel-wasp.png
+  thumb: marvel-wasp.png.png
 tags:
 - Canberra
 - Animals